 top of page

-Physics of Granular and Amorphous Solids
+Physics of Amorphous Solids

 Yield in amorphous solids is a non-equilibrium phase transition